bio-phys/MDBenchmark/README.rst

 ---------------

-**MDBenchmark** — quickly generate, start and analyze benchmarks for GROMACS simulations.
+**MDBenchmark** — quickly generate, start and analyze benchmarks for your molecular dynamics simulations.

 MDBenchmark is a tool to squeeze the maximum out of your limited computing resources.
 It tries to make it as easy as possible to set up systems on varying